-OPTIMIZED Comprehensive governance structure with periodic meetings with board and regular governance review meetings.
-Third party risk appetite and thresholds well defined and understood.
+<section-header><section-header><text><text><text><text></text></text></text></text></section-header></section-header> Agile Optimized Comprehensive governance structure with periodic meetings with board and regular governance review meetings.
+Third-party risk appetite and thresholds well defined and understood.
 Segmentation reviewed annually.
-Cohesion across 3 lines of defense.
+Cohesion across three lines of defense.
 Issue escalation rarely needed and resolved quickly/effectively.
 Able to identify areas of improvement and measure ROI for relationship reviews and continual improvement.
 Industry best practices understood and embraced.
-Enterprise view of third party ecosystem risk, compliance and performance.
-ESTABLISHED Governance model agreed at Board level.
+Enterprise view of third-party ecosystem risk, compliance, and performance.
+Integrated Established Governance model agreed at Board level.
 Standardized TPRM approach implemented and adopted, with documented processes.
 Third parties are segmented according to agreed and understood criteria.
 Robust performance measures are in place.
 Appropriate skillset and resources, with roles and responsibilities allocated.
 Third parties engaged and involved.
 Statutory/regulatory obligations met.
-DEFINED TPRM program and processes are defined with roles and responsibilities agreed.
-A formalized approach is in place with the frame work designed and control practices in place.
+Defined TPRM program and processes are defined with roles and responsibilities agreed.
+A formalized approach is in place with the framework designed and control practices in place.
 Risk appetite not yet well defined or aligned, although inherent risk assessments are maturing.
-DEVELOPING Starting to determine a roadmap, with pockets of good practice emerging.
-Basic segmentation in place, and some standardization of on-boarding registration and qualification.
+Fragmented Developing Starting to determine a road map, with pockets of good practice emerging.
+Basic segmentation in place, and some standardization of on-boarding registration, and qualification.
 Some areas of risk management are in place (credit, ABAC, InfoSec), but are not approached in an integrated or structured way.
 TPRM framework agreed but not implemented, with required skill sets identified.
 Some basic performance management.
 Governance and processes not fully embedded.
-INITIAL Siloed, ad hoc practices.
-No TPRM framework, tools or formal program.
+Ad-hoc Initial Siloed, ad hoc practices.
+No TPRM framework, tools, or formal program.
 No third party segmentation.
 Lack of skills and resourcing.
 No defined roles and responsibilities.
 No governance structure or TPRM authority matrix in place.